Encouraging your child to change behaviour can be tricky. Reward charts can be a powerful way of kick-starting that change.

 Set up a chart

 .
 You can choose from lots of different styles of charts, or make one yourself.
 Older children might like to create their own chart, perhaps with a drawing or photo of the reward they’re trying to earn.
 Put the chart where your child can see it.
 Keep in mind that your older child might prefer a spot that’s private – for example, his bedroom, instead of on the fridge.
 Decide which stickers or tokens to use – star stickers work well for younger children, whereas older kids might like points or other markers.
-Here are a couple of ready-made examples you could download:

 Choose short-term rewards.
 Most children start by liking the idea of collecting stickers or tokens, but the novelty can wear off quite quickly.
 When this happens, swapping the stickers or tokens for some short-term rewards can help them keep their eyes on the main prize.
 You could let your child choose from a range of objects, events and activities – a family bike ride, special time with mum or dad, staying up late, a hired DVD, or buying a new book or small toy.

 Give your child the stickers immediately after the behaviour happens.
 Some specific praise reminds your child why she’s getting the sticker or token.
 For example, ‘I really like the way you and Mia have been playing and sharing toys this morning.
 Here’s a star for your chart’.